IOInfinityStudio/Docker-Nignx-RISC-V/README.md

 # Docker-Nignx-RISC-V
-Use Docker container to run Nginx on RISC-V architecture computer
+If you want to run Nginx on a RISC-V architecture computer, you can use a Docker container to simplify the process and ensure compatibility.

 ## Demo Video